 TYPES OF HOLISTIC THERAPIES

 The full list of holistic therapies and activities continues to expand.
 Some of the more widespread ones in current use include the following, although not every holistic rehab facility offers all of them.
-Several fall under the umbrella of complementary and alternative medicine (CAM) therapies, including: acupuncture, imagery, massage, relaxation techniques, and yoga.
+Several falls under the umbrella of complementary and alternative medicine (CAM) therapies, including acupuncture, imagery, massage, relaxation techniques, and yoga.

 Auricular acupuncture has been used in research for the treatment of cocaine addiction, although the evidence regarding its effectiveness gathered from controlled studies is inconsistent.
 Researchers at Harvard Medical School and McLean Hospital found that a form of acupuncture known as transcutaneous electric acupoint stimulation (TEAS) may help ease opioid withdrawal symptoms and improve other outcomes for those diagnosed with opiate addiction.

 There are numerous types of imagery therapy that are useful in treating addiction.
 These include image exposure therapy, guided imagery or guided visualization, virtual reality therapy, aversion imagery therapy and imagery rescripting.
 A therapist may use imagery to help manage withdrawal symptoms and cravings, anxiety, insomnia, to help correct behaviors that led to addiction in the first place.

 Who doesn’t love a good massage?
 The truth is, however, that massage is also holistic therapy that’s therapeutic for those in addiction treatment.
 Massage is an increasingly sought-after healing modality.

 Achieving a state of harmony and balance may seem like a lofty goal when you’re trying to overcome addiction.
 Meditation and mindfulness have proven promising to reduce stress among those diagnosed with substance use disorders (SUDs).
 In fact, there’s a body of research references on how meditation programs can help with stress and aid in fostering well-being.